Angola Country Summary

 FATF Status

-Angola is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Angola is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The last Follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Angola was undertaken in 2023.
-According to that Evaluation, Angola was deemed Compliant for 7 and Largely Compliant for 15 of the FATF 40 Recommendations.
-It remains Highly effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Angola was undertaken in 2023.
+According to the Evaluation, Angola was deemed Compliant for 7 and Largely Compliant for 15 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions